 There are also some circumstances in which real property that had been previously transferred into a trust gets removed from that trust so the property could be refinanced.
 In such a scenario, one might file a Heggstad Petition if the property was never put back into the trust if there was a clear intent that it would be re-transferred once the refinancing was completed.

-However, the main reason to file a Heggstad Petition (if your situation qualifies) is to avoid the very real costs of the probate process in California.
+However, the main reason to file a Heggstad Petition (if your situation qualifies) is to avoid the expensive costs of the probate process in California.

 A copy of the decedent’s Living Trust

 The Living Trust’s Schedule of Assets